 Interferometry#

-Alongside CCD imaging data, PyAutoLens supports the modeling of interferometer data from submillimeter and radio observatories.
+PyAutoLens supports modeling of interferometer data from submillimeter and radio observatories such as ALMA or LOFAR.

-The dataset is fitted directly in the uv-plane, circumventing issues that arise when fitting a ‘dirty image’ such as correlated noise.
+The visibilities of the interferometer dataset are fitted directly in the uv-plane, circumventing issues that arise when fitting a dirty image produced via the visibilities.

 Real Space Mask#